reactive/data-client/packages/endpoint/README.md

 ### sideEffect: true | undefined

-Disallows usage in hooks like `useResource()` since they might call fetch an unpredictable number of times.
+Disallows usage in hooks like `useSuspense()` since they might call fetch an unpredictable number of times.
 Use this for APIs with mutation side-effects like update, create, deletes.

 Defaults to undefined meaning no side effects.